adamkrone/window-pane/README.md

 CSS selector of elements that will display the image as their background.
 Only necessary if you want to use the image on a child element of the "window pane". _Currently only supports child elements that fill the "window pane"._

 **Example:** animation that reveals a different child element on rollover.

+###image

+_required_

+**default:** none (provided by user)

+Document relative link to the image displayed across "window panes".
+If you're using the slideshow functionality, this will be an array of links.

 ###bgRepeat